chang2000/egopod/README.md

 The whole project is currently deployed on an AWS EC2 instance.
 The client, backend and database are all running on [Docker](https://www.docker.com/).

-Here are the detailed instruction on setting up EgoPod.
+Here are the detailed instructions on setting up EgoPod.

 ### Prepared